suhock/php-dependency-injection/README.md

 );
 ```

-#### Provide a specific instance
+#### Provide a concrete instance

-The container will provide a pre-constructed instance of a class.
+The container will resolve the specified service to the provided class instance.

 ```php
 class ContainerBuilder